Opentrons/opentrons/api/docs/source/new_protocol_api.rst

     Begin the protocol

-    Add a 96 well plate, and place it in slot '2' of the robot deck Add a 200uL tip rack, and place it in slot '1' of the robot deck
+    Add a 96 well plate, and place it in slot '2' of the robot deck Add a 300 µL tip rack, and place it in slot '1' of the robot deck

-    Add a single-channel 300uL pipette to the left mount, and tell it to use that tip rack
+    Add a single-channel 300 µL pipette to the left mount, and tell it to use that tip rack

-    Transfer 100uL from the plate's 'A1' well to it's 'B2' well
+    Transfer 100 µL from the plate's 'A1' well to its 'B2' well

 If we were to rewrite this with the Opentrons API, it would look like the following: